|Floating District of Archon -- Map Scale: 8 miles per hex|

 During the decades following his brother’s absence, Felldorian began to see himself as the presumptive heir to the Haaken fortune.
 Now close to ninety (in AY 2001), he bitterly resents his father’s longevity.
 Haldemar’s relative youth and persistent fame feel like salt in a festering wound.
-Perhaps the family fortune will instead go to his own son, Ethredorian, a cocky, brash, vain, and ungrateful wizard living beyond his means, even though in his early sixties.
+Perhaps the family fortune will instead go to his own oldest son, Ethredorian, a cocky, brash, vain, and ungrateful wizard living beyond his means, even though in his early sixties.
 Felldorian considers this possibility with mixed feelings, but the news of Haldemar’s possible marriage with a young, healthy royal prospect comes as the worst of news.

 Appearance: actual age 89, Felldorian is altered magically to look like a healthy seventy-year-old.
 His features are much like Haldemar’s, except a bit thinner and sagging.
 He hides his straight dull black hair beneath a sherry-colored velvet hat with a medium brim pinned up on one side by a nail.
 Various other magical doodads flash, shiver, or crawl from place to place on the hat.
 Their movements sometimes reflect his emotional state.
 Like Haldemar, he favors wearing blue, but chooses stormier shades.
 His robe has an embroidered yoke of blue-on-blue that shows only in certain light.
 It appears to be a complicated blueprint of an airship.
 Most onlookers see only a fraction of the detail.
 The rest of the robe is in graduated shades of blue that trick the eye by seeming to twist into and out of one another.